biostars/bootcamp-central/web/archives/2023/session2/contents.md

 # Cluster Resources

 ## What is a Cluster?
+A group of loosely connected/linked computers that can work together as a single highly available system
 ### Advantages of using the Cluster
+1. Storage / Manageability:
+You are able to store a large amount of data across many different machines which can be accessed via any computer with access (much like a cloud).
+2. Availability/Computing Resources:
+ A single computer is limited in the amount of processing power it has.
+Multiple computers expand this computational limit.
+This translates to greater capability to download, store, and process data

 ## Accessing the Cluster via Portal